ian-lourenco/blogpost_rails_rest_apis/blogpost.md

 The middleware is now _leaner_, removing unnecessary features for API, like cookie support and so forth.

-[ActionController::API](https://api.rubyonrails.org/classes/ActionController/API.html) is a lightweight version of [ActionController::Base](https://api.rubyonrails.org/classes/ActionController/Base.html), it allows us to create controllers with just the features an API need, no overly "fancy" functionalities used in a normal Rails controller.
+[ActionController::API](https://api.rubyonrails.org/classes/ActionController/API.html) is a lightweight version of [ActionController::Base](https://api.rubyonrails.org/classes/ActionController/Base.html), it allows us to create controllers with just the features an API needs, no overly "fancy" functionalities used in a normal Rails controller.
 In a nutshell, it does not have features that a browser requires, like layouts and template rendering, flash, assets, and cookies, but of course, you have the freedom to add them as needed.

 ```rb
 # Maybe you want cookies?
 Be free, cookie monster!